crankycyclops/trogdor-pp/src/trogdord/docs/configuration.md

 ; The port the redis instance is listening on.
 ; port=6379

+; If required, this should be uncommented and set to the username needed to ; authenticate with Redis.
+; username=somebody

+; If required, this should be uncommented and set to the password needed to ; authenticate with Redis.
+; password=mypassword

 ; The number of milliseconds we should wait when attempting to connect to Redis ; before timing out.